Slide 1 of 23

 Many mammoth questionsThe road to bringing back the mammoth — a giant that went extinct at the end of the last ice age — is filled with barriers.

-The questions are almost never ending: Will scientists find ancient, uncontaminated mammoth DNA?
-How will they create new mammoths?
+Scientists have pieced together the genomes of four different mammoths over the past few years, but more hurdles remain: If researchers decide to create new mammoths, how will they do it?
 If a mammoth calf is born, how will it learn how to behave without a parent or herd to guide it?

 Beth Shapiro, a professor of ecology and evolutionary biology at the University of California, Santa Cruz, discusses these queries in "How to Clone A Mammoth: The Science of De-Extinction" (Princeton University Press, 2015).
 Here are 11 of the many challenges she considers, including those that are scientific, ethical and environmental.